wellsst/wellsst.github.io/_drafts/maxwells_demons.md

 ## The Loophole

 The term "Demon" was an intentional one that was introduced by Lord Kelvin, it was intended to mean mediating though rather than the obvious malevolent connotation.
+It was small and cunning enough to be able to discern the energy and trajectories of individual molecules.

-Now imagine a large box that is separated completely except for a small gate that can allow a particle through.
+Imagine a large box that is separated completely except for a small gate that can allow a particle through.
 The gate is controlled by our imaginary Demon.
 Assume both sides of the box are at maximum entropy and that the 2 sides are in equilibrium.
 Some particles are hotter than others and move therefore faster, hotter = faster.
 The trick our Demon can pull is that when a particle can enter the gate he can open the gate based on its energy or speed so perhaps only allowing hotter particles one way and cooler ones the other, thus one chamber can get hotter than the other.
 The Demon has decreased the overall entropy, no laws were broken as the Demon is just being selective.
+From this you have one side hotter than the other from which you could run an engine from, for free.

+According to the 2nd Law there's a natural tendency for things to degenerate, it's easier to break it than make it, and the whole universe is on this one-way slide to a soup of nothingness.

 ## Can we build one?

 Spoiler: No

 The issue is with the 1st Law of Thermodynamics.
 This is a version of the Law of Conservation of Energy (matter cannot be created nor destroyed but only converted from one state to another).
 In Thermodynamics it states that the total energy of an isolated system is constant, energy can be transformed from one form to another, but cannot be created nor destroyed.
+Even the gathering of the information (or measuring) about whether an individual molecule is fast or slow interferes with that molecule.

 So where does the Demon get its energy to do the work from?
 Technically it is now part of the system, no system or work like this has yet been created to be 100% efficient.
 In order to detect the particles and decide which is allowed through and open/close the gate there is a lot of effort put in, more than is gained the entropy change between the chambers.

+I lied we are now actualyl making them

 ## Disclaimer